 Social media is trash.
 Most people who are constantly blabbing on social medial are far too quick to express opinions that are, by definition, the least well thought out of the bunch.
 It’s super misleading.
 So mining it for feedback is often a fool’s errand.

 But what about the trends?
 Staying cutting edge?
 Social media is good for that, right?
 Wrong.
 That’s a dead end too.
 It’s all the same crap.
 All the women have the same lip fillers, layered necklaces, and do the same big-butt-scoliosis-pose in sports bras and leggings.
 All the men have the same painted on/angular suits, the same shaved on the sides & long on top haircuts, and smolder the same gross “I can’t wait for you to take your eye off your drink” look into the camera.
-These two archetypes are the very same walking gonorrhea rocket pops who went on their beachy spring vacations, pandemic be damned.
+These two archetypes are the very same walking gonorrhea rocket pops who still went on their beachy 2020 spring vacations, just as the pandemic was starting to rage.
 And I’m sure they’ll live happily ever after, together.
-May Mrs. Starved Boobie Platypus who went to Mr. T’s school of accessorizing™ have a lovely life with Mr. Discount Muppet David Beckham.
+May Mrs. Starved Boobie Platypus have a lovely life with Mr. Discount Muppet David Beckham.
 Sunset heart hands.

 Cardigans are dumb